 The Ornaments’ “imperfect” performances were an immediate hit with audiences.
-After the first year at The Family Wash, the group expanded to other venues, spreading several shows throughout the week before Christmas.
+After the first year at the Wash, the group expanded to other venues, spreading several shows throughout the week before Christmas.“

 In addition to the joy of performing, camaraderie, and audience reactions, Gunderman also has a deeper emotional tie to the music and the annual presentations — one that she’s kept close to her heart for the last 10 years.